Available 24X7 Call For Free Consultation (281) 587-1111

 Why a Burn is so Dangerous for Children

 Children’s skin burns more easily than adults’ skin.
-Infants and young children are especially sensitive to different temperatures.
+Infants and young children are particularly sensitive to temperature fluctuations.
 Water relaxing to an adult may cause severe burns on a baby, requiring skin grafts and years of treatment.

 Young children are naturally curious and unstable in their mobility, which makes them more likely to experience scalding water burns.